DIMM: Similar connectors

+Components

 Organization

-Most DIMMs are built using "×4" ("by four") or "×8" ("by eight") memory chips with nine chips per side; "×4" and "×8" refer to the data width of the DRAM chips in bits.
+Most DIMMs are built using "×4" ("by four") or "×8" ("by eight") memory chips with up to nine chips per side; "×4" and "×8" refer to the data width of the DRAM chips in bits.
+High-capacity DIMMs such as 256 GB DIMMs can have up to 19 chips per side.

 In the case of "×4" registered DIMMs, the data width per side is 36 bits; therefore, the memory controller (which requires 72 bits) needs to address both sides at the same time to read or write the data it needs.
 In this case, the two-sided module is single-ranked.
 For "×8" registered DIMMs, each side is 72 bits wide, so the memory controller only addresses one side at a time (the two-sided module is dual-ranked).

 The above example applies to ECC memory that stores 72 bits instead of the more common 64.
 There would also be one extra chip per group of eight, which is not counted.